nic0lewrlx/computing-work-3/README.md

-# Hi!
+# Hey sisters!
-My name is Audrey.
->I am from Dunman High School.
+I'm from Dunman High School.
->I like writing stories.
+To be honest I do not know what else to write.
+So bye!